Recursion in Java

 Explanation

-When we make a call to the print function, it will continuously call itself because no base case is applied, and hence it runs infinitely.
+When we call the print function, it will continuously call itself because no base case is applied, and hence it runs infinitely.

 2. Palindrome Program in Java Using Recursion